EvanHahn/EECS-481-chess/README.txt

 Getting this puppy set up:

-    # clone this repo
+1. Clone the repo
-    # make sure you have access to the ASK Scanning Library
+2. Make sure you have access to the ASK Scanning Library
-    git submodule update --init
+3. `git submodule update --init`
+4. Make sure ASK is registered as a library.

 Updating ASK (if you need to):

     cd ASKScanningLibrary
     git checkout master
     git pull

-Running this:

-1. Add ASKScanningLibrary as a library for the Graceful Chess app.
-2. Run it.